 FINANCIAL As set out in the report and its appendices.
 LEGAL Compliance with various Regulations and Statutory Codes of Practice.
-The Council's treasury management strategy and policies are designed to ensure the effective control and management of the risks associated with such activities.
-OTHER (see below) Asset Management Corporate Plans and Policies Crime and Disorder Efficiency Savings/Value for Money Equality, Diversity and Community Cohesion Freedom of Information/ Data Protection Health and Safety Health Inequalities Human Rights Act 1998 Implementing Electronic Staffing, Training and Sustainability
+RISK The Council's treasury management strategy and policies are designed to ensure the effective control and management of the risks associated with such activities.
+OTHER (see below) Asset Management Corporate Plans and Policies Crime and Disorder Efficiency Savings/Value for Money Equality, Diversity and Community Cohesion mmunity Cohesion Data Protection Health Inequalities Human Rights Act 1998 Sustainability